CentralizedDiv/rdc-tps/README.md

 Publish/Subscribe Message Server created for 2020/1 Computer Network course at UFMG

-Run make and two binaries cliente and server should be created
+Run make and two binaries cliente and servidor should be created

-Run the server using `./server <port>` Run the server using `./client 127.0.0.1 <port>`
+Run the server using `./servidor <port>` Run the server using `./cliente 127.0.0.1 <port>`

 Clientes can subscribe to tags using `+` and unsubscribe using `-`